Trump considering Senator Heitkamp of North Dakota for Cabinet: source

 Reuters previously reported that Trump planned to meet with Heitkamp on Friday, according to his transition team.
 Trump requested the meeting with Heitkamp, the source said.

-In a statement, Heitkamp said she appreciates "the president-elect inviting me for a meeting," adding that she hopes to "work with the president-elect and all of my colleagues in Congress on both sides of the aisle to best support my state."
+In a statement, Heitkamp said she appreciated "the president-elect inviting me for a meeting," adding she hoped to "work with the president-elect and all of my colleagues in Congress on both sides of the aisle to best support my state."

-The statement did not address a question from Reuters on whether a Cabinet position was being discussed, but Heitkamp's spokeswoman, Abbie McDonough, said the senator "has a long record of working with both Republicans and Democrats."
+The statement did not address whether a Cabinet position was being discussed, but Heitkamp's spokeswoman, Abbie McDonough, said the senator "has a long record of working with both Republicans and Democrats."

-Along with Republican Senator Lisa Murkowski of Alaska, Heitkamp negotiated a deal in Congress last December to lift the decades-old ban on crude oil exports in exchange for a multiyear extension of tax credits for wind and solar energy.
+Heitkamp, along with Republican Senator Lisa Murkowski of Alaska, negotiated a deal in Congress last December to lift the decades-old ban on crude oil exports in exchange for a multi-year extension of tax credits for wind and solar energy.

 Heitkamp has been a supporter of domestic energy development, both in fossil fuels and renewable resources.